Piper Sandler Trims Paylocity (NASDAQ:PCTY) Target Price to $244.00

-Paylocity (NASDAQ:PCTY) had its target price lowered by Piper Sandler to $244.00 in a research note published on Thursday morning, The Fly reports.
-Piper Sandler currently has a neutral rating on the software maker’s stock.
+Paylocity (NASDAQ:PCTY) had its target price trimmed by Piper Sandler to $244.00 in a research note released on Thursday morning, The Fly reports.
+The brokerage currently has a neutral rating on the software maker’s stock.

 PCTY has been the topic of several other reports.
-Raymond James raised their price target on Paylocity from $270.00 to $355.00 and gave the stock an outperform rating in a research report on Friday, November 5th.
-Mizuho raised their price target on Paylocity from $280.00 to $300.00 and gave the stock a neutral rating in a research report on Friday, November 5th.
-Cowen raised their price objective on Paylocity from $300.00 to $330.00 and gave the stock an outperform rating in a research note on Friday, November 5th.
-JMP Securities raised their price objective on Paylocity from $310.00 to $320.00 and gave the stock a market outperform rating in a research note on Friday, November 5th.
-Finally, KeyCorp raised their price objective on Paylocity from $255.00 to $325.00 and gave the stock an overweight rating in a research note on Monday, November 8th.
-Five equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
-Based on data from MarketBeat.com, Paylocity presently has a consensus rating of Buy and a consensus price target of $288.43.
+Cowen raised their price objective on Paylocity from $300.00 to $330.00 and gave the company an outperform rating in a research note on Friday, November 5th.
+KeyCorp lifted their price target on Paylocity from $255.00 to $325.00 and gave the company an overweight rating in a research note on Monday, November 8th.
+DA Davidson started coverage on Paylocity in a research note on Wednesday, October 13th.
+They set a buy rating and a $315.00 price target on the stock.
+JMP Securities lifted their price target on Paylocity from $310.00 to $320.00 and gave the company a market outperform rating in a research note on Friday, November 5th.
+Finally, Mizuho lifted their price target on Paylocity from $280.00 to $300.00 and gave the company a neutral rating in a research note on Friday, November 5th.
+Five research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Paylocity presently has a consensus rating of Buy and a consensus target price of $288.43.

-In related news, SVP Mark S. Kinsey sold 5,000 shares of Paylocity stock in a transaction dated Monday, October 25th.
+In other Paylocity news, SVP Mark S. Kinsey sold 5,000 shares of the business’s stock in a transaction on Monday, October 25th.
 The stock was sold at an average price of $295.03, for a total value of $1,475,150.00.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Steven I. Sarowitz sold 128,445 shares of Paylocity stock in a transaction dated Monday, November 8th.
-The shares were sold at an average price of $277.58, for a total value of $35,653,763.10.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Also, COO Michael R. Haske sold 16,419 shares of the business’s stock in a transaction on Monday, November 8th.
+The stock was sold at an average price of $278.43, for a total value of $4,571,542.17.
 The disclosure for this sale can be found here.
-Insiders sold a total of 149,932 shares of company stock worth $41,718,669 in the last three months.
-Company insiders own 28.80% of the company’s stock.
+In the last three months, insiders sold 149,932 shares of company stock worth $41,718,669.
+Insiders own 28.80% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in PCTY.
-OLD Mission Capital LLC acquired a new stake in shares of Paylocity in the third quarter valued at about $662,000.
-HighTower Advisors LLC grew its holdings in Paylocity by 46.8% during the second quarter.
-HighTower Advisors LLC now owns 4,999 shares of the software maker’s stock worth $955,000 after purchasing an additional 1,593 shares during the period.
-Atria Investments LLC grew its holdings in Paylocity by 10.0% during the second quarter.
-Atria Investments LLC now owns 6,884 shares of the software maker’s stock worth $1,313,000 after purchasing an additional 626 shares during the period.
-Principal Financial Group Inc. grew its holdings in Paylocity by 0.8% during the second quarter.
-Principal Financial Group Inc. now owns 131,802 shares of the software maker’s stock worth $25,147,000 after purchasing an additional 1,073 shares during the period.
+Several institutional investors and hedge funds have recently modified their holdings of PCTY.
+OLD Mission Capital LLC bought a new stake in shares of Paylocity in the third quarter valued at $662,000.
+HighTower Advisors LLC raised its stake in shares of Paylocity by 46.8% in the second quarter.
+HighTower Advisors LLC now owns 4,999 shares of the software maker’s stock valued at $955,000 after buying an additional 1,593 shares during the period.
+Atria Investments LLC raised its stake in shares of Paylocity by 10.0% in the second quarter.
+Atria Investments LLC now owns 6,884 shares of the software maker’s stock valued at $1,313,000 after buying an additional 626 shares during the period.
+Principal Financial Group Inc. raised its stake in shares of Paylocity by 0.8% in the second quarter.
+Principal Financial Group Inc. now owns 131,802 shares of the software maker’s stock valued at $25,147,000 after buying an additional 1,073 shares during the period.
 Finally, Westfield Capital Management Co.
-LP grew its holdings in Paylocity by 342.5% during the second quarter.
+LP raised its stake in shares of Paylocity by 342.5% in the second quarter.
 Westfield Capital Management Co.
-LP now owns 313,623 shares of the software maker’s stock worth $59,839,000 after purchasing an additional 242,746 shares during the period.
-69.35% of the stock is currently owned by institutional investors and hedge funds.
+LP now owns 313,623 shares of the software maker’s stock valued at $59,839,000 after buying an additional 242,746 shares during the period.
+Hedge funds and other institutional investors own 69.35% of the company’s stock.

 Paylocity Holding Corp. engages in the development and provision of cloud-based software solution.
 It offers cloud-based payroll, human capital management applications, time labor tracking, benefits administration, and talent management.
 The company was founded by Steve I. Sarowitz in 1997 and is headquartered in Schaumburg, IL.